Interviewing WOOLF's founder on designing houses and hotels

 We catch up with Verity Woolf, the award-winning studios’ founder to ask her what we all want to know about designing houses and hotels.

 Verity Woolf founded WOOLF Interior Design and Interior Architecture in 2009.
 The multidisciplinary practice combines the skill of interior design and interior architecture in their Bath and London studios.
+The team creates interior schemes for private houses and hotel brands, tailoring their designs to individual briefs, with their clients captivated by WOOLF’s discrete and engaging attitude.

 Each project is site-sensitive and has a curated feel, mixing tradition with imagination for contemporary and historic interiors.
 Keenly focused on sustainability, WOOLF imbues all their projects with a renewable approach, from private homes and boutique hotels across the UK, to luxurious hotels around the world.